mattlarkin8/reading-notes/Read: 01 - Learning Markdown.md

 Some of the easiest things to do are:
 - *italicizing* font with *
 - **bolding** font by using **
+- create headings with # using more # for a smaller header and less # for a larger one
-- or make a list using -
+- creat a list using - or 1. if you want a numbered list